 Indiana workers’ compensation laws require most employers to maintain insurance that covers medical payments and lost wages for employees who are injured on the job.
 However, Indiana is also consistently one of the least expensive states when it comes to purchasing workers’ compensation.
-Rates range between 9 cents and $6.10 per $100 of payroll.
+Rates are at 70 cents per $100 of payroll.

 Getting workers’ compensation insurance doesn’t have to be time consuming or difficult.
 The Hartford was rated as our top workers’ compensation provider because of its competitive rates and extensive industry coverage that exceeds competitors’ policies.
 Get small business insurance quotes within minutes through the company’s online portal.

 Small business insurance companies base workers’ comp premiums on a variety of factors.
 Indiana workers’ compensation rates vary widely, so you should get multiple quotes.
 This guide can help you find the right carrier for common industries at the right price.
 If you are an Indiana small business, here are the top workers’ comp providers to consider.

 Top Indiana Workers’ Compensation Insurance Companies

 Professional offices and retail services with non-hazardous job duties

 Companies with previous claims or work in hazardous industries that need to shop rates

 Farms and agriculture companies with outdoor laborers and seasonal workers